wingify/readme-central/docs/Integrations/fme-ci-cd-integrations/fme-github-action.md

 ## Usage Example

-Below is an example of how to use the VWO FME GitHub Action in a GitHub Actions workflow:
+Below is an example of how to use the VWO FE GitHub Action in a GitHub Actions workflow:

 ```yaml
 name: Feature Flag Management